kubedb/docs/docs/guides/postgres/remote-replica/remotereplica.md

 secret/pg-ca created
 ```

-Now, we are going to create an `Issuer` using the `pg-ca` secret that hols the ca-certificate we have just created.
+Now, we are going to create an `Issuer` using the `pg-ca` secret that holds the ca-certificate we have just created.
 Below is the YAML of the `Issuer` cr that we are going to create,

 ```yaml
 apiVersion: cert-manager.io/v1